How the national codes are developed

 Evaluation of new technology and systems

 The evaluation of building products, materials, or systems as to their conformance to codes and standards is a difficult and time-consuming activity.
 A number of organizations, such as the Canadian Standards Association and Underwriters Laboratories of Canada, provide full third-party certification for safety-related products or systems for which standards exist.
-The National Model Construction Codes do not require such certification, only that the product or system meets the minimum performance required by the standard.
+Codes Canada publications do not require such certification, only that the product or system meets the minimum performance required by the standard.
 Code enforcement officials, however, often rely on certification as evidence that such is the case.

 To provide the construction industry with a national evaluation service for innovative materials, products and systems, NRC in 1988 created the Canadian Construction Materials Centre (CCMC).
 This service includes the evaluation of new and innovative products for which no standards exist, and of products for which standards exist but for which no third-party certification program has been established.
 Most provinces, territories and municipalities use CCMC's evaluation reports as a basis for determining compliance of new products to codes.

-The National Model Construction Codes are developed and maintained using a broad-based consensus process.
+Codes Canada publications are developed and maintained using a broad-based consensus process.
 Individuals from all segments of the Canadian construction community have the opportunity to contribute to the development of the codes, either directly, through committee membership, or indirectly, by submitting or commenting on proposed changes.

 You are invited to participate.
 Please address any correspondence to: